kbkadu/raml-api-exercise/README.md

-# RAML API Models As An Exercise Around Customer API
+# RAML API Modelling Exercise
 This repository contains the RAMLs for Customer APIs.
 These APIs are designed using APILed Connectivity Pattern to meet objectives as follows.

 ## Objective